This post may include affiliate links. Thank you for your support.

 Craving MORE?
 For more tasty recipe inspiration, be sure to follow me on InstagramPinterest, and Facebook.
 You can also get all of my newest content delivered straight to your inbox by signing up for my email newsletter.

-Overhead photo of sliced medium-rare flank steak drizzled with easy chimichurri sauce.
+Overhead photo of sliced medium-rare chimichurri steak on a wood serving board.

 5 from 2 votes